shyhyawJou/EigenCAM-Pytorch/README.md

 # Note
 - Remenber to check whether the image preprocess is the same as yours, if not, you should alert the preprocess in the `show.py` or the result will be wrong.
 - If you have cuda, you can just replace the "cpu" to "cuda".
 - If you don't specify any layer, my code will use the last layer before global average pooling  to plot heatmap.
+- Generally, the layer is deeper, the interpretaton is better.